-The MCAT has three multiple-choice sections and an essay section.
+The MCAT has three multiple-choice sections.
 The exam sections are as follows:

 - Verbal Reasoning — questions designed to measure "comprehension, evaluation, application, and incorporation of new information"